NON-STATE ACTORS IN EDUCATION

 Sanctions: See Multi-level regulations.

-Tertiary education is covered within the 2010 Education and Training Act (as amended in 2011) dictated by art.
-34.
+Tertiary education is covered in Article 34 of the 2010 Education and Training Act.

 Entry/Establishment